devEnju/nx_gamepad/README.md

 Input events are sent via UDP over Wi-Fi from either the FlutterClient or PlatformClient to a GameServer.
 The FlutterClient is able to communicate with a dedicated platform to also receive input events, but is mainly focused on managing custom interactions with its user interface.
 This modular design ensures an easy addition of new platforms and allows to only need to integrate the client once.

-For a detailed description of input events and the client-server communication please refer to the [Wiki page]().
+For a detailed description of input events and the client-server communication please refer to the [wiki page](https://github.com/devEnju/nx_gamepad/wiki).

 ## Features
  - User interface and interactions only need to be written once